Skip to content

 Edward de Bono

-Second Phase, Execute: AI Receives New Input, Processes, And Decisions Are Made.
+Phase Two – Execute: AI Receives New Input, Processes, And Decisions Are Made.

-• Decision-Making Step 3: AI Analyzes Data And Multiple Decision Alternatives.
+• Step 3: AI Analyzes Data And Multiple Decision Alternatives.
 Here the AI application takes the input from the user’s prompt.
 Then the AI will evaluate multiple decision alternations and narrow down feasible options based on the criteria provided or inferred in the user prompt.

-• Decision-Making Step 4: AI Suggests Options And Provides Recommendations.
+• Step 4: AI Suggests Options And Provides Recommendations.
 If programmed or requested in the user prompt, the AI application will come back with one or multiple answers.
-Or user could ask the AI to regenerate a response that would more than likely provide other feasible alternatives.
+Or the user could ask the AI to regenerate a response that would more than likely provide other feasible alternatives.

-• Decision-Making Step 5: AI / Human Makes Decision To Proceed.
+• Step 5: AI / Human Makes Decision To Proceed.
 In the case of ChatGPT, the user will make the decision on what to do with the ChatGPT output.
 For more autonomous AI applications such as an autonomous vehicle or an AI agent, the AI would make the decision.
 Also, if it is autonomous, it would then execute the decision.

 “A good decision is based on knowledge and not on numbers.”